jamesdanielwhitford/bryntum-scheduler-shifts/tutorial/intergration-shifts-with-bryntum-scheduler.md

 # How to connect and sync Bryntum Scheduler to a Microsoft Teams

-[Bryntum Scheduler](https://www.bryntum.com/products/scheduler/) is a fully customizable, responsive, high-performance JavaScript component that's built using ES6+ and Sass.
+[Bryntum Scheduler](https://www.bryntum.com/products/scheduler/) is a modern and high performance scheduling UI component built with pure Javascript.
 It can easily be used with React, Vue, or Angular.
-In this tutorial, we'll connect and sync a Bryntum Scheduler to a Microsoft Teams.
+In this tutorial, we'll connect and sync a Bryntum Scheduler to Microsoft Teams.
 We'll do the following:

 - Create a JavaScript app that a user can log in to using their Microsoft 365 Developer Program account.
 - Use Microsoft Graph to get the user's Microsoft Teams Shifts
 - Display the Microsoft Teams Shifts in a Bryntum Scheduler.
 - Sync event changes in the Bryntum Scheduler with the user's Microsoft Teams.

 ![Bryntum - Microsoft Outlook events sync](images/cover-image.png)